khushimarothi/LeetCode/readme.md

+# Leetcode Questions and solutions

-This repo contains Leetcode practice questions
+### This repo contains Leetcode practice questions